All Episodes

 An angry woman.

-Dear Rush, and the main her name is Ashley.
+Dear Rush, her name is Ashley.

-As a woman, I would never give in to political correctness over the lives of our soldiers.
+As a woman, I would never give into political correctness over the lives of our soldiers.

 I have a son in Iraq.